 Matuszak made plenty more appearances in TV shows like “M*A*S*H,” “The Dukes of Hazzard” and “The A-Team,” but his acting career came to a tragic end in 1989.

 Matuszak was just 38 when we died of heart failure to an accidental overdose of the prescription drug Darvocet.
 A coroner’s office also found cocaine in his blood as well as underlying health problems such as an enlarged heart.

 John “The Tooz” Matuszak lived a wild life as many have recalled.

 But behind the bravado and testosterone and muscle was a gentle giant.
-He donated on numerous occasions to cystic fibrosis foundations before leaving us.
+He donated to cystic fibrosis foundations on numerous occasions before leaving us.
 Three of his siblings died from the disease.
-And of course, John Matuszak also left us with a memorable character in Sloth.
+And of course, John Matuszak also left us with an all-time memorable pop culture character in Sloth.